|site search by freefind|

 After the events of His birth, nothing unusual happened.
 Jesus grew up as a normal Jewish boy in an area of Israel that was considered backward by the educated Jewish people of the day.
 He did nothing special.
 He did not look different.
 He did manual labour, probably operating a small business.
 Just an ordinary person.

-Then at the age of 30 He began what is known as His public ministry.
+Then at about the age of 30 He began what is known as His public ministry.
 In 3 1/2 years He forever changed the world.
 He claimed to be the promised Messiah.
 The One first spoken of in Gen. 3:15, the One Who existed before time began.
 He, in fact, claimed to be God having become human.
 Some thought He was crazy or demon possessed.
 Others believed Him.

 Jesus never set about to found a religion.
 His only goal was to please His Heavenly Father.
 It did not matter to Him if people accepted or rejected Him.
 Unlike many others, Jesus often told people not to tell anyone about Him.